Robotino04/NeuroAdventuresServer/README.md

 # BlobGameServer

-The server code for a small Melba Toast fan game inspired by SUIKA.
+The server code for Toasted!, a small Melba Toast fan game inspired by SUIKA.

 ## Developing